Cuarteto Latinoamericano

-Cuarteto Latinoamericano is a string quartet from Mexico.
-Since its founding in 1981, the quartet has toured in Europe, The Americas, Israel, China, Japan, and New Zealand.
-They have premiered over 100 works written for them.
-The members of Cuarteto Latinoamericano are the three Bitrán brothers—violinists Saúl and Arón, and cellist Álvaro—along with violist Javier Montiel.
+Cuarteto Latinoamericano was a string quartet from Mexico.
+Founded in 1981, it disbanded in June of 2026, with a celebratory concert at the Palacio de Bellas Artes in Mexico City.
+The quartet toured frequently in Europe, The Americas, Israel, China, Japan, and New Zealand.
+They premiered over 100 works written for them.
+The members of Cuarteto Latinoamericano were the three Bitrán brothers—violinists Saúl and Arón, and cellist Álvaro—along with violist Javier Montiel.

 History

 Formed in Mexico in 1981, Cuarteto Latinoamericano was the quartet-in-residence at Carnegie Mellon University in Pittsburgh from 1987 until 2008.
 They have collaborated with many artists, including cellist János Starker, pianist Santiago Rodriguez, tenor Ramón Vargas, and guitarists Sharon Isbin and Manuel Barrueco.
 With Barrueco, they played in venues in the US and Europe, recorded two CDs, and commissioned guitar quintets from American composers Michael Daugherty and Gabriela Lena Frank.

 Under the auspices of the Sistema Nacional de Orquestas Juveniles of Venezuela, the quartet created the Latin American Academy for String Quartets, based in Caracas, which was active from 2008 to 2014.
 The academy served as a training ground for five select string quartets from El Sistema.
 Cuarteto Latinoamericano is represented in the United States by Tom Gallant at General Arts Touring.
 Between 2004 and 2021, they were recipients of the México en Escena grants given by the Mexican government through FONCA (National Fund for Culture and the Arts).